Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Introduction

-Model-based Reinforcement Learning (MBRL) \cite{moerland2020model, deisenroth2011pilco} and Model-Predictive Control (MPC) \cite{salehi2022meta, pinneri2021sample, moerland2020model} approaches have increasingly been applied to robotic systems.
-This methods, while displaying similar adaptivity and generalization to Model Free Reinforcement Learning (MFRL) algorithms, have been shown to be superior in terms of data-efficiency, particularly in low-data regimes \cite{kaiser2019model,nagabandi2018neural}.
-This is particularly important on robotic systems, where the large number of interactions required by model-free methods are often impractical.

-However, the data-efficiency of MBRL/MPC relative to Model free approaches does not necessarily imply that their are inexpensive.
-Learning a model of the environment in general requires extensive exploration of the state space, for which random sampling of actions \textemdash especially in high-dimensional state-action spaces \textemdash is often insufficient \cite{sekar2020planning}.
-Efficient exploration for both MBRL and MFRL is thus still an active area of research, with proposed solutions using diverse strategies ranging from mutual information maximization \cite{sekar2020planning} to entropy maximization \cite{seo2021state} and Quality-Diversity \cite{lim2022dynamics}.
+Model-based Reinforcement Learning (MBRL) \citep{moerland2020model, deisenroth2011pilco} and Model-Predictive Control (MPC) \citep{pinneri2021sample, salehi2022meta, moerland2020model} approaches have increasingly been applied in robotics.
+These methods display similar adaptivity and generalization to Model Free Reinforcement Learning (MFRL) algorithms but have been shown to be superior in terms of data-efficiency \citep{kaiser2019model,nagabandi2018neural}.
+However, the data-efficiency of MBRL/MPC relative to Model free approaches does not imply that their are inexpensive.
+Learning a model of the environment often requires extensive exploration of the state/action space, for which random sampling \textemdash especially in high-dimensional spaces \textemdash is often insufficient \citep{sekar2020planning}, and efficient exploration for both MBRL and MFRL is still an active area of research \citep{sekar2020planning, seo2021state}.

-A second issue which is particularly important in the context of robotics is that the decisions made by learned policies or the estimations made by learned dynamic models are not readily interpretable by a human user without the use of Explainable AI techniques\cite{islam2021explainable}.
-This has several disadvantages, such as increased difficulty both in debugging and integration in safety-critical systems.
+In addition to this, decisions made by learned policies or estimations made by learned dynamic models are often not readily interpretable by human users without the use of Explainable AI techniques \citep{islam2021explainable}.
+This results in increased difficulty in debugging and integration in safety-critical systems.

-On the other hand, in many robotic systems, prior knowledge of environment kinematics and dynamics is at least partially available (\textit{e.g.} from classical mechanics).
-Incorporating such priors to the environment model or decision process can help address the aforementioned problems: it should reduces problem complexity and the needs in terms of exploration, while also facilitating the expression of the decisions taken by the agent in terms of physically meaningful entities.
-We note that the idea of incorporating knowledge inferred from the rules of physic is not new, and has been studied in gray-box system identification \cite{wileybook} and MBRL with gray-box models \cite{chalup2007machine,lutter2021differentiable}, where it has been shown to present advantages in terms of data-efficiency and safety.
-Our aim with this paper is to illustrate and further support this point of view in the context of MPC, using a problem from an industrial use-case.
+In many robotic systems however, priors on environment kinematics/dynamics are at least partially available (\textit{e.g.} from classical mechanics).
+Incorporating such priors into environment models or decision processes can help address the aforementioned problems: it should reduce problem complexity and exploration needs, while facilitating the expression of decisions taken by the agent in terms of physically meaningful concepts.